Kattenelvis/Obsidian-Vault-master/Blog Posts WIP/Metaphilosophy Article.md

 $Philosophy=_{df} \{T_i\}_{i\in I}$

-Carnap distinguishes the analytic and synthetic in a way which is not critiqued by Quine's dogmas.
-Whenever we have a fixed system in some language, we can take it that the tautologies are the analytic statements and anything derived from an axiom in some theory $T$ is synthetic.
+Carnap distinguishes the analytic and synthetic where whenever we have a fixed system in some fixed language, we can take it that the tautologies are the analytic statements and anything derived from an axiom in some theory $T$ is synthetic.
+[SEP page]

-Notably, by these definitions, mathematics is synthetic.
+Notably, by these definitions, most of mathematics is synthetic, given that mathematical premises in for instance ZFC would be a set of axioms.
+Math is not derived from the empty set of axioms, unlike the tautologies of classical propositional logic.
 Note that it might seem like we're assuming some kind of Logicism, or perhaps [Hilbert's thesis], the idea that mathematics is reducible to ZFC.
 But no, all of mathematics don't have to reduce to a single PDS.

 We may distinguish philosophy from other propositional derivational systems such as science and mathematics in that it generally lacks observation statements while also containing synthetic propositions.

 Note also that for scientific theories, this is not to be taken as a restriction on scientific methodology.
 Fully formalized science is compatible with even Feyarabendian approaches to method restrictions (i.e the empty restriction) so long as theories are formalized.
 It might then seem to assume the syntactic structure of scientific theories, though with the right ZFC axioms in conjunction with the scientific theory we could easily accommodate the semantic view aswell, and all modern mathematics.
 Sometimes axiomatizations may require $S=$ second order logic or higher.
 Natural language is not special, the pragmatic account of scientific theories can likely also be accommodated.
+[Structures in scientific theories SEP]

 There is no genuine division between the PDSs that are considered parts of "science", "mathematics" and "philosophy".
 The content may differ, but they make more of a familiar resemblance then a strict separation.
 Perhaps we could define mathematical PDSs as those not containing observation sentences, however since observation sentences are simply formal sentences, they are not genuinely different.